bcm820/react-rx-demo/README.md

 This repo demonstrates how easy it is to manage an application's shared state using observables from [Reactive Extensions (Rxjs)](https://github.com/Reactive-Extensions/RxJS) and other reactive stream libraries such as [xstream](https://github.com/staltz/xstream).

-In this demo, the application's shared state is stored inside of a single Rxjs [BehaviorSubject](http://reactivex.io/rxjs/manual/overview.html#behaviorsubject).
-The BehaviorSubject is then subscribed to from various components, each with their internal state and presentation logic:
+In this demo, isolated pieces of an application's shared state are stored inside of individual Rxjs observable [Subjects](http://reactivex.io/rxjs/manual/overview.html#subject).
+Each component within the application has its own isolated read/write interaction with one or more Subject:

-* Spinner component maps reads the shared state and maps it to animation logic for its StyledSpinner child component
+* A `NumberControls` component writes to the shared state via number inputs, passed as a single object with each update to a `NumberSubject` as its `next` value.
-* NumberControls component reads and writes to the shared state via number inputs, which are then read by the Spinner component.
+* An `TweenSelector` component (TODO) writes to the shared state via a select input, passed as a single object with each update to a `TweenSubject` as its `next` value.

-Since both components subscribe to the same BehaviorSubject, they are able to re-render whenever the BehaviorSubject's `next()` value is updated.
+* A `Spinner` component reads all writes to both subjects via asynchronous `subscribe` functions and maps each `next` value to its own presentation logic (i.e. passed as props into `StyledSpinner`).

+This state management approach allows us to more easily select and import parts of an application's shared state with very little boilerplate.